Pairing Gearheads with Servo Motors

 Gearheads can accomplish this in a few different ways:

-A motor may be rated at 2,000 rpm, but your application may only require.
+A motor may be rated at 2,000 rpm, but your application may not require that.
 Trying to run the motor at 50 rpm may not be optimal based on the following;

 again.
-This constant increase and decrease in rpm is what will cause velocity ripple in an application.
+This constant increase and decrease in RPMs cause velocity ripple in an application.

 • A servo motor running at low rpm operates inefficiently.
-Eddy currents are loops of electrical current that are induced within the motor during operation.
-The eddy currents actually produce a drag force within the motor and will have a greater negative impact on motor performance at lower rpms.
+Eddy currents are loops of electrical current induced within the motor during operation.
+The eddy currents produce a drag force within the motor and have a greater negative impact on motor performance at lower RPMs.

-As an example, consider a person riding a bicycle, with the person acting like the motor.
-If that person tries to ride that bike up a steep hill in a gear that is designed for low rpm, he or she will struggle as
+As an example, consider a person riding a bicycle, with the person acting as the motor.
+If that person tries to ride that bike up a steep hill in a gear designed for low rpm, he or she will struggle as

 they attempt to maintain their balance and achieve an rpm that will allow them to climb the hill.
 However, if they shift the bike’s gears into a speed that will produce a higher rpm, the rider will have

-a much easier time of it.
+a much easier time.
 A constant force can be applied with smooth rotation being provided.
-The same logic applies for industrial applications that require lower speeds while maintaining necessary
+The same logic applies to industrial applications that require lower speeds while maintaining the necessary torque.

 • Inertia matching.
-Today’s servo motors are generating more torque relative to frame size.
-That’s because of dense copper windings, lightweight materials, and high-energy magnets.
+Current servo motors generate more torque relative to frame size because of dense copper windings, lightweight materials, and high-energy magnets.

-This creates greater inertial mismatches between servo motors and the loads they are trying to move.
-Using a gearhead to better match the inertia of the motor to the inertia of the load allows for using a smaller motor and results in a more responsive system that is easier to tune.
+This creates inertial mismatches between servo motors and the loads they are trying to move.
+Using a gearhead to better match the motor’s inertia to the inertia of the load allows the use of a smaller motor resulting in a more responsive system that is easier to tune.
 Again, this is achieved through the gearhead’s ratio, where the reflected inertia of the load to the motor is decreased by 1/ratio2.

 Recall that inertia is the measure of an object’s resistance to change in its motion and its function of the object’s mass and shape.
 The greater an object’s inertia, the more torque is needed to accelerate or decelerate the object.
 This means that when the load inertia is much larger than the motor inertia, sometimes it can cause excessive overshoot or increase settling times.
 Both conditions can decrease production line throughput.

 On the other hand, when the motor inertia is larger than the load inertia, the motor will need more power than is otherwise necessary for the particular application.
-This increases costs because it requires paying more for a motor that’s larger than necessary, and because the increased power consumption requires higher operating costs.
-The solution is to use a gearhead to match the inertia of the motor to the inertia of the load.
+This increases costs because it requires paying more for a motor that’s larger than necessary and because the increased power consumption requires higher operating costs.
+The solution is to use a gearhead to match the motor’s inertia to the inertia of the load.